dr-sadat/Dynamic_Linking_Lecture/README.md

 # Dynamic_Linking_Lecture

 The commands listed below will work on Ubuntu.
 Please put all the source files (.c) in the same directory/folder.
+Then open "Terminal" in that directory and follow the steps below.

 1. Compile the target program (target.c) with dynamic linking enabled:
 `gcc target.c -o dynamic`